kantega/notsoserial/README.md

 ## How does it work?

-NotSoSerial makes some well known vulnerable classes effectively non-deserializable by rewriting their byte code when the class loads.
+NotSoSerial makes some well known vulnerable classes effectively non-deserializable by preventing to load.

-It does so by adding a readObject method (or modifying an existing readObject method) to throw an UnsupportedOperationException when a deserialization attempt is made.
+It does so by adding a check before ObjectInputStream.resolveClass is called.
+If the class is not allowd, an UnsupportedOperationException is called instead of calling resolveClass.

+This means the class never even gets loaded.

 ## Usage